CRBS/zfsmon/README.md

 # zfsmon #
-zfsmon is a combination of a Python script that runs on your storage servers as a cron job and a Sinatra-based webapp that runs elsewhere to keep track of your ZFS storage.
+zfsmon is a combination of a Python script that runs on your storage servers as a cron job and a Sinatra-based webapp that runs elsewhere to monitor your ZFS storage.

 A picture is worth a thousand words, so [here are 5000 of them](http://imgur.com/a/4JP1g).